-Helen Simpson, from the Mushroom Shed, interviews Heather, from Box Hill South.
+Helen Simpson, from the Mushroom Shed, visits the garden of Heather, from Box Hill South.

 Heather enthusiastically welcomes Guy and myself as we arrive at her front door.
 We are eager to see her garden due to the expanse of food that Heather grows on her suburban block and over the next hour we are not disappointed.